News

 ‘These events regularly sell out.
 Even though I’ve seen these films many times, either in the theatre or at home, and listened to their soundtracks countless times too, I am still willing to pay extra money to revisit them with a live orchestra (and) I am not alone.’

-In Hobart, audiences will soon have the chance to experience the popular film-with-orchestra format, with the Tasmanian Symphony Orchestra performing two major movie concerts, The Man From Snowy River on 19 October and Batman (1989) on 13 and 14 December.
+In Hobart, audiences will soon have the chance to experience the popular film-with-orchestra format, with the Tasmanian Symphony Orchestra performing The Man From Snowy River in concert on 19 October.

 Revered Australian composer Bruce Rowland received the Australian Film Institute’s Best Score award for his work on The Man from Snowy River in 1982.
 He tells the TSO that Hobart audiences are in for a movie experience like no other.